Other Licensure TypesPage address: http://ed.mnsu.edu/licensure/district_licensure.html

 If you were licensed in another state and are now seeking licensure in Minnesota your first step will be to contact PELSB directly at 651-539-4200.
 They will indicate what you need to do for Licensure.
 If they say that you need to contact a University for licensure and you have chosen Minnesota State University, Mankato then you need to find the specific contact in your licensure area.
 Please go to our Licensure Areas webpage for that list.
 Then you will need to E-MAIL the contact with a full explanation of your circumstances.
 Make sure to attach a copy of all your transcripts for evaluation of your coursework.
 This is not a quick process you will need to allow 4 weeks or longer for this evaluation to be completed.

 If you are interested in becoming licensed in another state, you will need to check with that specific states department of education and their requirements for Licensure.
 Each state has different requirements you will have to meet.
 Many states will require an Institutional Verification Form.
 If the state requires this form, they will provide it as part of their application process.
+You will need to note that this process can take 4 weeks or longer depending on the time of year.

 It is recommended that you first apply for your Minnesota Licensure.
 Often times the University cannot sign off on the verification form without you first receiving a Minnesota Teaching Licensure.
 This will also protect you for future life changes.
 You do NOT need to keep your Minnesota Teaching Licensure current.
 We can sign off on out-of-state forms as long as PELSB has record that you were licensed.
 This does not always apply and depends on your area of Licensure and the state in which you are applying.